grafana/agent/docs/sources/set-up/_index.md

 ## Installation options

-Grafana Agent is currently distributed in plain binary form, Docker container images, a Windows installer, a Homebrew package, and a Kubernetes install script.
+Grafana Agent is distributed in plain binary form, Linux packages, Docker container images, a Windows installer, a Homebrew package, and a Kubernetes install script.
+These are found at https://grafana.com/grafana/download

 The following architectures receive active support.

  - macOS: Intel Mac or Apple Silicon